ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 subtitle: Safely and gracefuly access and process optional fields
 date: '2017-04-02'
 ---
 At [Tango Targeting](http://tangotargeting.com/) we try to keep our code as simple and comprehensible as possible.
 In a [previous article](http://www.ccheptea.com/2017-03-04-auto-value-variant/) I wrote about it from the perspective of comparing objects.
-But another challenge for sticking to this mission is having a complex and deep data structure.
-And by deep I mean something like in the following snippet:
+Another challenge for sticking to this mission is having a complex and deep data structure, like the one highlighted in the snippet bellow.

 ```java
 String email = car.driver().club().contact().email();